Devil Beside You: Synopsis

 The story begins with Qi Yue (Rainie Yang) planning to confess her feelings to the basketball team captain, Yuan Yi (Kingone Wang).
-She wrote a love letter and plans to pass it to him.
-Being as careless as only she can be, she has made her confession to the wrong person, who happened to be the school's devil, Ah Meng, who is her junior and a first-year student in school.
-She is so shocked and embarrassed to see Jiang Meng aka Ah Mon's (Mike He) face that she drops her love letter in front of Ah Mon and runs away.
+She writes a love letter and plans to pass it to him.
+However, due to her careless nature, she makes her confession to the wrong person, who happens to be the school's 'devil' or troublemaker, Ah Mon, who is her junior and a first-year student in school.
+Qi Yue is so shocked and embarrassed to see Jiang Meng aka Ah Mon's (Mike He) face that she drops her love letter in front of Ah Mon and runs away.
 Ah Mon picks up the letter.

-Ah Mon is amused by the whole thing and decides to have some fun with Qi Yue.
+Ah Mon is amused by the situation and decides to tease Qi Yue.
 He threatens Qi Yue to print a thousand copies of her love letter and let the whole school know of her feelings for Yuan Yi.
-In order to stop Ah Mon, Qi Yue agrees to be his "runner", someone who does his errands/bidding.
+In order to stop Ah Mon, Qi Yue agrees to be his gofer, to do his errands and bidding.

-With Ah Mon's continuous bullying of Qi Yue, she is driven to stop all the nonsense by confessing her feelings to Yuan Yi again.
-In this way, she will not be afraid of Ah Mon's disclosing the love letter anymore.
-To Qi Yue's surprise, Yuan Yi has similar feelings for her.
+With Ah Mon's continuous bullying of Qi Yue, she is driven to stop all the tormenting by properly confessing her feelings to Yuan Yi again.
+Which makes Ah Mon unable to continue blackmailing her.
+To Qi Yue's surprise, Yuan Yi admits he has similar feelings for her.

-While Qi Yue assumes that the whole ordeal with the devil is going to end, she receives another piece of bad news—her mom is going to marry the school's chairman who is also Ah Mon's father, making Ah Mon her stepbrother.
+While Qi Yue assumes that the whole ordeal with Ah Mon is going to end, she receives another piece of bad news—her mom is going to marry the school's chairman who is also Ah Mon's father, making Ah Mon her stepbrother.

-Qi Yue's love letter is put up on the school notice board, and she misunderstands that it is Ah Mon who did it.
+Qi Yue's love letter is put up on the school notice board, and she assumes that it is Ah Mon who did it.
 She confronts him and storms off.
 After realizing that she has misunderstood Ah Mon, she apologizes to Ah Mon and pleads him to hit her so that she feels better—Ah Mon kisses her instead.
-Yuan Yi happens to see them kissing and confronts their relationship.
+Yuan Yi happens to see them kissing and confronts them.
 Ah Mon yells at Yuan Yi, saying that he wants Qi Yue.
 After Yuan Yi runs away in anger, Qi Yue looks at Ah Mon and begins to sob.
 After Qi Yue walks away in tears, Ah Mon feels guilty.